mnoriega-mx/energy-efficiency-trends/README.md

 6. Prescriptive Analytics: Develop recommendations for energy, climate, and economic policies that optimize reductions in energy intensity while promoting equitable, sustainable development.

 # Conclusions
+Please review our findings in the Insights.md file.
+This file has all the key findings and section wise summmary which was obtained to meet the key objective.

 # Tools and Technologies
 - Python (Pandas, NumPy, Matplotlib, Seaborn)